hbr/alba-lang-description/docs/concept_builtin_predicate.md

 expression maps all numbers to true, therefore all numbers satisfy this predicate.

-The module `predicate` uses these expressions to define the empty and the universal set in a generic way.
+These expressions are used to define the empty and the universal set in a generic way.

     empty: {A}